CarolBrandao/akinator/README.md

 # akinator
-This is an akinator game developed using Prolog.
+This is an akinator game for the TV show friends.
+It was developed using Prolog.
 To start a new game, just type `go`.